Wastewater treatment

 The Waste Assets Management Corporation manages 9 closed landfill sites across NSW, rehabilitating landfill to minimise potential health and environmental risks.

-When liquid from rainfall, groundwater or the biological breakdown of waste itself passes through waste material, it generates wastewater and becomes contaminated.
+When liquid from rainfall, groundwater or the biological breakdown of waste itself passes through waste material, contained within a landfill, it generates wastewater.

-The wastewater is contaminated with organics, ammonia, heavy metals and suspended solids that we must treat before releasing the wastewater into the environment.
+This raw wastewater is contaminated with organics, ammonia, heavy metals and suspended solids that must be treated.

-A series of plastic pipes collects the wastewater.
+A series of plastic pipes collects the raw wastewater.
 A pump then transfers it to holding dams for storage before treatment and disposal.
-An aerobic treatment process uses microbes and oxygen to degrade the contaminants before discharging the water into the sewer system.
+An aerobic treatment process uses microbes and oxygen to degrade the contaminants before discharging the wastewater into the sewer system.

 Site management